 Practical work

-Now that you know everything about such a phenomenon as the formation of the genitive plural of nouns, do a few tasks.
+Now that you know everything about the phenomenon of forming the genitive plural form of nouns, complete several tasks.

-1. Replace the question mark with a soft sign or a blank:
+1. Instead of a question mark, put a soft sign or a blank:

 • borscht(?) hot(?);